What is a bartending certification or licence?

 British Columbia

-In British Columbia, the Serving It Right (SIR) certification is necessary for anyone working in licensed venues, from managers to bartenders.
+In British Columbia, the Serving It Right (SIR) certification is for anyone working in licensed venues, from managers to bartenders.
 The tourism industry human resource association runs this self-study program and covers those handling special occasion licences for private events.
 Applicants can complete the coursework and exam either online or through printed materials.

 Manitoba